dominicwilliams/instant-dapp-ide/README.md

 # instant-dapp-ide
-Complete Dapp and Solidity development environment as docker image you can run from command line
+A complete Dapp and Solidity development system packaged as docker image you can

-INSTRUCTIONS
-&nbsp;
+run from command line.

+First install Docker, if you do not already have it.
+If you are happy using ~/src
+as your Dapp projec folder, you are ready, otherwise edit /run/run-image.sh and
+specify a different folder.

+1. Open a terminal and forward ports to your Docker instance
+$ setup-port-fowarding.sh

-1) Install Docker & open Docker terminal (on Mac)
+2. Open a special Docker terminal (on Mac)
-2) By default, the image mounts ~/src into /src.
-Edit run-image.sh to change this.
-THEN
-3) $ setup-port-fowarding.sh    *# in a separate terminal as outputs connection status*
-4) $ pull-latest-image.sh       *# pulls latest image from Docker so building not necessary*
+$ pull-latest-image.sh
-5) $ run-image.sh               *# runs the Docker image...*
+$ run-image.sh

      ___           _              _     ____                      ___ ____  _____
     |_ _|_ __  ___| |_ __ _ _ __ | |_  |  _ \  __ _ _ __  _ __   |_ _|  _ \| ____|
      | || '_ \/ __| __/ _` | '_ \| __| | | | |/ _` | '_ \| '_ \   | || | | |  _|